About the Grade 7 Immunization Program

 - My child is in high school now and missed these vaccinations.
 Are they still eligible?

 Yes, if your child missed these vaccines in grade 7 they are eligible to catch up until the end of grade 12.
 You may contact your primary care provider or make an appointment at public health by calling 1-800-265-7293 ext.
 7006.

 - Are these vaccines required for school attendance?

 Meningococcal ACYW-135 is required for school attendance under the Immunization of School Pupils Act (ISPA).
 Hep B and HPV are strongly recommended but not required.
 Eligibility for these vaccines to be received free of charge is limited.
-Visit Immunizations required for school attendance for more information.
+Visit School and Child Care Immunizations for more information.